LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/Lines-of-business.md

 Unassigned Campaigns are those that were created before LoBs were introduced.
 It is possible to retrospectively assign a LoB to these Campaigns, in order to include them in reporting and analytics for specific LoBs.

-1. In the Campaigns tab, click on the Campaign you wish to assign.
+1. In the Campaign Builder, click on the Campaign you wish to assign.
 2. Under the option to ‘Assign to a line of business’, select a LoB from the drop-down menu.

    {: .notice}